aquatix/dammit.nl/content/pages/about.md

 <h2>This weblog</h2>
 <p>I started this website before software like Wordpress became usable (or even existed) and also because I liked to write such a content management system.
-Maybe I'll find versions of the code from the time period between 2003 and 2006, but I started version control in 2006 so the <a href="https://github.com/aquatix/dammit">dammIT sourcecode</a> that <a href="">I published on Github for everyone to see</a> starts its history there.</p>
+Maybe I'll find versions of the code from the time period between 2003 and 2006, but I started version control in 2006 so the <a href="https://github.com/aquatix/dammit">old dammIT sourcecode</a> that <a href="https://github.com/aquatix/dammit/commit/348c185f40fac8988ffd5b9b20fc1106766bbe68">I published on Github for everyone to see</a> starts its history there.
+Currently, the site is generated from the newer <a href="https://github.com/aquatix/dammit.nl">dammIT sourcecode repository</a>.</p>

 <p>In <a href="{filename}../posts/20100913-a-new-domain.md">September 2010 it moved to its own domain</a> and it has been here ever since.</p>

 <p>As of <a href="{filename}../posts/moved-to-pelican.md">April 2017</a> the codebase has been switched to use <a href="http://docs.getpelican.com/">Pelican</a>, a static site generator, as I have been tired of PHP for a while. <a href="https://github.com/aquatix/dammit.nl">The content now lives in this GitHub repository</a>.
-The theme is <a href="https://github.com/aquatix/voidy-bootstrap">a fork</a> of <a href="https://github.com/robulouski/voidy-bootstrap">voidy-bootstrap</a> with some enhancements like the green/olive theme, neighbour articles navigation and <a href="https://posativ.org/isso/">isso</a> commenting support.</p>
+The theme is <a href="https://github.com/aquatix/pelican-alchemy">a (temporary) fork</a> of <a href="https://github.com/nairobilug/pelican-alchemy">python-alchemy</a> with some enhancements like the featured images, and <a href="https://posativ.org/isso/">isso</a> commenting support.</p>

 <h3>Bugs, issues, features?</h3>
 <p>As the <a href="https://github.com/aquatix/voidy-bootstrap">theme source is open</a> and I like to hear your suggestions, you <a href="https://github.com/aquatix/voidy-bootstrap/issues">can file tickets</a> with your findings.
 If you happen to use my code, I'm even more interested in your opinion.</p>